Gardeners are a fortunate lot.

 Of course, there are some beautiful ones to be found if you prefer something a bit more elaborate.

 P.S.
 A handsome journal makes a great gift for the other gardeners in your life!
+We found seven great options for you to consider.

 2. Go on Walkabout